andre-abadi/andre-abadi.github.io/_posts/2015-02-03-xbmc-downloader-4.md

 ###Conclusion

-In this part of the guide, we have installed Flexget using Python install tools, installed Git and cloned by personal Flexget configurations to the local directory.
+In this part of the guide, we have installed Flexget using Python install tools,  and populated a basic configuration file to download some movies and TV shows.
+This forms the last part of the basic guide on how to configure your XBMC downloader.
+The next part is mostly a self-reference for the author, and contains some extra functionality and more advanced tools like Git.
 You can spend hours configuring Flexget for optimal downloads, and I certainly have done so.
 It's worth spending time with Flexget.
 It's a powerful tool.